kgnzt/polyseerio-nodejs/README.md

 The official Polyseer.io SDK for Node.js.
 Detailed API information can be found at (https://polyseer.io/documentation).

-# About
+## About

-Polyseer.io is an Integrated Development Platform (IDP) that gives developer's access to all the tools they need to build, support, and maintain world class software products.
+Polyseer.io is an Integrated Development Platform that instantly provides teams with the resources needed to build, support, and maintain world class software products.

 ## Requirements